There is nothing like a road trip to another city or state. No planes or ticketing are involved; you are the pilot of your car on this trip.

 So, if you are moving to a new state for a while (more than six months) or permanently, you will have to make some changes.

-Your old car insurance should cover you during the move itself, but you'll have to get a policy from an insurer in the state once it's complete.
+Your old car insurance should cover you during the move itself, but once it's complete, you'll have to get a policy from an insurer in the state.
+The insurer can be local or national, but it must be licensed to practice in that state.

 When Traveling to Mexico, You Need Special Car Insurance